caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

     *bool*, *optional*, *default = False*

     Apply the flags to data taken during day time only.
-Note that all data are used when calculating which UV cells where to flag.
+Note that all data are used when calculating which UV cells to flag.

   **uvmin**

     *float*, *optional*, *default = 0.*

-    Minimum uvdistance to be analysed (in wavelengths).
+    Minimum uvdistance to be analysed (in wavelengths, lambda).

   **uvmax**

     *float*, *optional*, *default = 2000*

-    Maximum uvdistance to be analysed (in wavelengths).
+    Maximum uvdistance to be analysed (in wavelengths, lambda).